Jim Jordan’s rapid rise has been cheered by Trump and the far right. Could it soon make him speaker?

 Jordan is also among the Republicans leading the impeachment inquiry into President Joe Biden.
 Republicans say the investigation is needed to root out whether the Biden family corruptly profited from their connections in Washington.

-But it was in the period after Trump lost the election to Biden in 2020 that Jordan’s strongest connections to Trump were forged.
-Jordan repeatedly cast doubt on the outcome of the contest while organizing the House Republican response.
+But it was in the period after Trump lost the election to Biden in 2020 that Jordan’s strongest connections to the former president were forged, with Jordan repeatedly casting doubt on the outcome of the contest while organizing the House Republican response.

-Documents obtained by Congress through its investigation of the attack offer a window into Jordan’s involvement in Trump’s bid to stay in office.
+Documents obtained by Congress through its investigation of the attack offer a window into his involvement in Trump’s bid to stay in office.

 Days after the election, Jordan traveled with fellow GOP Rep. Scott Perry to Pennsylvania to meet with the Republican state House speaker, where the two congressmen “raised some questions regarding what I’ll call the legal process,” then-Speaker Bryan Cutler told investigators.